LucasDelfino92/morrowindsharp/setup.md

 ```
 C:\Games\Morrowind
 ```
-Additional, you will need a folder where to install our mod manager and keep your mods.
+Additional, you will need a folder where to install our mod manager and store your mods.
 I recommend the following path:
 ```
 C:\Games\Morrowind Mods
 ```

 > ⚠️ Make sure you *don't* create your Morrowind Mods folder *inside* your Morrowind folder.
 Mod Organizer 2 will fail to register your installed mods.

-### Cleaning up your GOG installation

 The GOG release of Morrowind shipped with files that are of no use to the average player, and which serve only to clutter up your installation.
-Some of the files we will delete are the official plugins Bethesda released for Morrowind.
-These are to be considered low quality mods, and not worth your time. [**You can read about the official plugins here.**](https://en.uesp.net/wiki/Morrowind:Plugins) In the event that you wish to play with the official plugins, you should know that there are better alternatives out there, which I will mention in due time.
+Some of the files we will delete are the official plugins Bethesda released for Morrowind. [**You can read about the official plugins here.**](https://en.uesp.net/wiki/Morrowind:Plugins) The general opinion is that these plugins are glorified low quality mods, and not worth your time.
+Should you wish to play with these, know that there are better alternatives out there, which I will mention in the second part of this guide.

 Delete the following from your **Morrowind\Data Files** folder in order to free about 700 MBs from your install:

+- **BookArt** folder.
+- **Icons** folder.
+- **Meshes** folder.
-- The **BookArt**, **Icons**, **Meshes**, and **Textures** folders.
+- **Textures** folder.
 - All **.esp** files.
-There should be 8 of them, corresponding to the 8 official plugins.
+There should be 8 of them, corresponding to the official plugins.
 - All **.txt** files.
-There should be 8 of them, corresponding to the 8 official plugins.
+There should be 8 of them, corresponding to the official plugins.

 Your Data Files folder should now look like this.